 According to research done by HBR, misgendering is very common in the workplace.
 A simple, “Hey, I just want to make sure I’m using the correct pronouns,” is a good way to start to show respect and not make assumptions about a person’s gender identity.
 Also, make it a norm to encourage employees to state their pronouns (for example, when introducing themselves, or in everyone’s email signatures).
 In general, it’s crucial to use gender-neutral pronouns instead of assuming what someone’s pronouns are.

-- Evaluate and elevate your current idea of what inclusivity means
+Evaluate and elevate your current idea of what trans-inclusivity means

 What usually, and unfortunately also goes unnoticed is the daily language we use.
 The offensive statements made in water cooler conversations can easily be brushed off as a joke, even though that is exactly what represents an exclusive and mocking climate at work.
 A McKinsey study that came out last year showed that trans people are almost twice as likely to hear sexist jokes or hear demeaning comments about people of their gender.

 True inclusivity efforts only succeed when they’re genuine.
 To truly let inclusivity infiltrate your culture, we need to normalise using gender-neutral language.
 Instead of “girls,” you can simply say “them,” or instead of having women’s and men’s bathrooms – just simply call them bathrooms.
-Evaluating and improving your efforts to create an inclusive environment shouldn’t just be done through the lens of our own management, but done with people outside your knowledge zone.
+Evaluating and improving your efforts to promote trans-inclusivity in the workplace shouldn’t just be done through the lens of our own management, but done with people outside your knowledge zone.

 What are you doing today to ensure that transgender people feel safe and are able to show up as their full selves for work?
 Take a look at your physical environment, such as bathroom access and other facilities.
 These are pretty straightforward, but adaptations to these facilities entail powerful changes that eliminate unnecessary barriers for trans employees to feel seen and respected at work.